cocos/cocos-docs/en/publish/publish-wechatgame.md

 ### Speed up the loading of the start scene

 To improve the loading speed of the start scene when the main package resources are uploaded to the remote server, you can check the **Start Scene Asset Bundle** option in the **Build** panel during the build.<br>

-After building, the start scene will be built into the `assets/start-scene` folder of the release package directory, which is a bundle.
+After building, the start scene and its related dependent resources will be built into the `assets/start-scene` bundle of the release package directory.
 Instead of uploading to a remote server, the bundle is placed locally, and the engine will automatically load it from the local package at startup, to speed up the loading of the start scene.

 ## WeChat Mini Game Engine Plugin